qwertyui-is-back/SpotifyAPI/README.md

 In order for this to work, you're going to need to enable 'Allow Http Requests' in your games ssttingd.

-First, you're going to need a Base64 library.
-I recommend [this library by Gooncreeper](https://devforum.roblox.com/t/insanely-fast-base64-module/2039488).
-Make sure that your library has these main functions:
-- b64.encode
-- b64.decode

-If your library doesn't have these functions, it will not work.

-Next, make a folder in your Roblox project.
+First, make a folder in your Roblox project.
 You will want to place that Base64 script in that folder.
 You can name the folder whatever.
 Then, go inside [Spotify.lua](https://github.com/qwertyui-is-back/SpotifyAPI/blob/main/Spotify.lua), and copy the code.

 You will then want to make a file in the folder called 'Spotify', and paste the code.

-You are now finished, and can use the Spotify API
+You are now finished, and can use the Spotify API!

 # Examples
 ## Get currently playing song